b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 — *[8th Article of Faith](https://www.churchofjesuschrist.org/study/scriptures/pgp/a-of-f/1?lang=eng&id=p8#p8)*

 What translation issues are there?
 Do we have any authoritative answer to specific passages that are changed/removed/incorrectly translated?
-Did [[#Joseph Smith Translation|JST]] address all of them, and the LDS Standard Works OT & NT are now “translated correctly”?
+Did [[#Joseph Smith Translation|JST]] address all of them, and the LDS Standard Works OT & NT are now "translated correctly"?
 I should think that with all the materials and study manuals that the church has provided, we'd have ample time to separate what's accurate from those "philosophies of men" that got snuck in.
 I should also think that the church led by God's chosen prophets wouldn't perpetuate and republish mistranslated directives from God.

-Without any clarification, it sounds like this gives the church permission to repudiate specific parts, as if “that’s one of the mistranslated parts” but what supports our existing doctrine is translated fine.
+Without any clarification, it sounds like this gives the church permission to repudiate specific parts, as if "that’s one of the mistranslated parts" but what supports our existing doctrine is translated fine.

 The passage specifying that [women aren't allowed to speak](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/14?lang=eng&id=p34#p34) in meetings?
 Nah, that's a mis-translation.
 To our modern sensibilities, it's both unambiguous and discriminatory.
 That whole symbolic [Stick of Judah](https://www.churchofjesuschrist.org/study/scriptures/ot/ezek/37?lang=eng&id=p16#p16) thing, though, they nailed that one.
 Inspired writing, it is!
 Just the right level of vague.

 &nbsp;

 ## King James Version
-Honest question- on what grounds is KJV the “most accurate” translation?
+Honest question: on what grounds is KJV the “most accurate” translation?
 Have we (in the LDS faith) examined the other translations?
 If so, when was that examination?
 What were the conclusions?
 How are we quantifying accuracy?
 KJV is certainly what Joseph Smith grew up with.
 Is that all the grounds we need?

 > *Today, English-speaking Church members use the Latter-day Saint edition of the King James Version of the Bible. ==Based on the doctrinal clarity of latter-day revelation== given to the Prophet Joseph Smith, ==the Church has held to the King James Version as being doctrinally more accurate== than recent versions.*